 I decided to try and vote on the first day of early voting.
 The plan was if there was a line, then I would come back another day.
 Turns out, there was no line at the Coral Gables Library early voting location.
 So I voted today.

-RECOMMENDED READING: Complete This Checklist To Prepare For the Florida Primary Election on August 18th
+RECOMMENDED READING: Complete This Checklist To Prepare For the Florida General Election on November 3rd

 What To Expect at The Polls During the August Florida Primary Election